voratawee/voratawee.github.io/projects/crm/onlinequotation/index.md

   <div class="label">II.
 Strategic Pivot: Build vs. Integrate</div>

   <p>
-  The internal development team scoped a custom tool at <strong>6+ months</strong>.
-  Recognizing this delay as a strategic business failure, I led a critical pivot:
-  <strong>Integrate existing systems to build a Minimum Viable Platform (MVP) in weeks.</strong>
+  The internal development team scoped a custom tool at 6+ months.
+Recognizing this delay as a strategic business failure, I led a critical pivot: Integrate existing systems to build a Minimum Viable Platform (MVP) in weeks.
   </p>

   <table class="impact-table">